 Across the United States a range of cities and towns hold their own versions of the ball drop.
 A variety of objects are lowered or raised during the last minute of the year.
 The objects are usually linked to an aspect of local history or industry.
 Examples of objects 'dropped' or raised in this way include a variety of live and modeled domestic and wild animals, fruit, vegetables, automobiles, industrial machinery, a giant replica of a peach (Atlanta, Georgia), an acorn made of brass and weighing 900 pounds (Raleigh, North Carolina) and ping pong balls (Strasburg, Pennsylvania).

 December 31 is not a federal holiday, but it does fall in the holiday season at the end of the year.
-Schools and other educational establishments are closed.
+It is a holiday in some states like Kentucky, Michigan, and Wisconsin.
+Most schools and other educational institutions throughout the United States are closed.
 Some organizations are closed and others are open but offer limited services.
 Many stores are open on New Year's Eve, but may close early.
 Many theaters, clubs and other entertainment venues have special programs.
 It may be necessary to reserve tickets many weeks in advance.